jjyps/User-Level-Thread-Library/REPORT.md

 Implementation of user level thread library which manages the scheduling of threads' context executions.
 In *uthread_start* which initially starts the multithreading library along with *uthread_yield*, the current thread is an *idle* thread, behavior of initial access point of the process.
+The library b egins with enumerated state to represent each thread's state, *struct uthread_ tcb* which have its own stack, execution context, and *int curr_state* to indi cate its state, the queue, container, of the threads, and the current thread.
 - *uthread_create* first allocates the new memory and properties to the *new_thread* of ready state and then enqueues into the queue, *threads*.
 - *uthread_yield* switches between the current thread which will become the previous thread and be enqueued into the *threads* and the next thread which will need to be dequeued from *threads* and become the current thread.
 We make sure the *prev_thread* is no longer in running state but in ready state and the *next_thread* to become the running thread; And then, we switch two threads' context using *uthread_ctx_switch*.
+Prevention of the idle thread to be enque ued is implemented by the condition statement of whether the next thread is * idle* and there are more than one threads left in the queue.
-- *uthread_start* initialize the queue, *threads*, which is a container of the multi threads and create an idle thread with *uthread_ctx_t*.
-Set created idle thread as current thread and change the state to running state and we make sure the idle thread not to be returnned until all of the rest threads finishes.
+- *uthread_start* initialize the queue, *threads*, which is a container of the multi threads and allocate the memory for an idle thread with *uthread_ctx_t*.
+Set current thread as initial idle thread and change the state to running stat e and we make sure all the threads finish the execution until there is no more threads left in the queue.
 - *uthread_exit* makes the state of current thread to *terminated* and then yield to the next thread.
+We free the allocated memory of terminated thread, i ts exectuion context and stack.
+Once all the threads are finished, add the sav ed idle thread back to the queue and run for the last.

 ### Semaphore API
 In order to control the access to the common resources by multiple threads, we